What is the Slow Flowers Summit?

-On July 1 & 2, 2019, the Slow Flowers SUMMIT came to St. Paul, Minnesota.
+On July 1 & 2, 2019, the Slow Flowers SUMMIT was held in St. Paul, Minnesota.
 Our co-host was the Twin Cities Flower Exchange.

-Debra Prinzing is a Seattle-based writer, speaker and leading advocate for American Grown Flowers.
+Debra Prinzing is a Seattle-based writer, speaker and leading advocate for domestic flowers.
 Through her many Slow Flowers-branded projects, she has convened a national conversation that stimulates consumers and professionals alike to make conscious choices about their floral purchases.

-Debra is the producer of SlowFlowers.com, the online directory to American grown farms, florists, shops and studios who supply domestic and local flowers.
-Each Wednesday, approximately 2,500 listeners tune into Debra's "Slow Flowers Podcast," available for free downloads from her web site, debraprinzing.com, or on iTunes and via other podcast services.
+Debra is the producer of SlowFlowers.com, the online directory of American and Canadian farms, florists, shops and studios who supply domestic and local flowers.
+Each Wednesday, approximately 2,500 listeners tune into Debra's "Slow Flowers Podcast," available for free downloads at debraprinzing.com, iTunes and via other podcast services.

-She is the creator of American Flowers Week, launched during the week of July 4th in 2015 with more than 5 million social media impressions in 2017.
-Debra is a Florists' Review Contributing Editor, which produces the "Slow Flowers Journal" section.
+She is the creator of American Flowers Week, launched during the July 4th week in 2015 with more than 5.0 million social media impressions in 2017.